 - your fingers aren't covering your photo;

 - you are in a well lit space, preferably with natural light; and

 - you avoid glare or reflection.

 If we detect that you are struggling to scan the passport, we will give you the option to take a photo instead.
 Just tap ‘Take Photo’ on the pop-up message that appears.

-At the moment, this is only possible on Android phones that are NFC enabled.
+At the moment, this is only possible on Android phones and iOS 13 that are NFC enabled.
 We’ll detect whether your phone is NFC enabled.
 If it isn’t, you can enable it from your phone settings.

 After you have scanned or taken the photo of your passport, you will be asked to place your phone, screen facing up, on top of the back of your closed passport.
 Your passport chip will then automatically be scanned.

 The scan won’t take long so please be patient.
 Leaving the app or taking your phone off of your passport will stop the scanning process.
 You will receive a success message once the scan is completed.

 The MRZ is the two-line code at the bottom of the passport page.
 It contains the personal details on the passport.

 Do you want to see how this looks?
 Check this video below: